Transition between 4th and 14th century

 1924-08-01 and 08-GA237

 Remember that with the 9th century A.D. the great crisis was accomplished: the Cosmic Intelligence came down among earthly men.

 Here is described what is underlying the ‘enlightenment’ in the 14-15th century.
-Not the Age of Enlightenment from our history books, but the change in worldview, of how man thinks about his place in the cosmos.
+Not the Age of Enlightenment from our history books, but the change in worldview of how man thinks about his place in the cosmos.
+This worldview was based on the new consciousness with a focus on the mineral physical, hence the term mineral science used on this site for this worldview.
 Consider the following names to realize what a revolutionary period and step-change this was for humanity, just the dawn of it for that matter:

 - Gutenberg (1397-1468), Da Vinci (1452-1519)